iggymtrkd/h1-labs-prototype/public/litepaper.md

 ---

 ## 3.6 Buy H1 Button — What Happens Behind the Scenes

+> **⚠️ Note:** This section contains detailed technical implementation details.
+For high-level mechanics, see Section 6.
+Full technical documentation will be moved to `/docs/VAULT_MECHANICS.md` in a future update.

 > **For developers**: This section details the complete flow when users click "Buy H1" and the smart contract mechanics involved.